cypherpunk-academy/2064/en/046_2023_Night-Owl.md

 Amon: "Forget it.
 They're tricks.
 They've let me out three times already.
-I signed papers, promised that I wouldn't say anything - until the end of my life, otherwise they would bring this end of life forward.
+I signed papers, promised that I wouldn't say anything - until the end of my life.
+Otherwise, they would bring this end of life forward.
 That's exactly what they said.
 And all I wanted was to get out.
 I would have signed everything ...
 And then I stood three times already outside at the bus stop, with all my things and then came no bus but a jeep and they got me again.